Zali Steggall: 2019 election

 At the 18 May 2019 election, Steggall defeated Abbott, who had held Warringah since a 1994 by-election.
 Steggall won the seat with a two candidate preferred vote of 57.24%.
-Abbott went into the election holding Warringah with a majority of 11 percent.
-However, he lost over 12 percent of his primary vote from 2016, and finished over 4,100 votes behind Steggall on the first preference count.
-Her victory marked the first time that this traditional blue-ribbon Liberal seat had been out of the hands of the Liberals or their predecessors since its formation in 1922.
+Abbott had a margin of 11 percent but lost over 12 percent of his primary vote in comparison with 2016, and finished just under 4,100 votes behind Steggall on the first preference count.
+Her victory marked the first time that the traditional blue-ribbon Liberal seat had been out of the hands of the Liberals or their predecessors since its formation in 1922.
+Steggall has been described as the pioneer of the teal independents, who combined conservative views on economics with progressive views on the environment and won several seats at the 2022 federal election.